 When such maturity has been attained to, then the saints will flow together.
 As was the case in the building of the Temple of Solomon, the stones have been carved in advance so there was no sound of a hammer or saw at the building site.

 “Father, I want those you have given me to be with me where I am, and to see my glory, the glory you have given me because you loved me before the creation of the world.”
 Jesus prayed that we would be with Him where He is, that is, in the center of God’s Person and will.
-Jesus said this in the fourteenth chapter of the Gospel of John.
+Jesus said this in John chapter 14.
 “That they may be with Me where I am.”

-It appears to me that people fasten on the “mansions,” in John, Fourteen.
-They do not hear what Jesus is saying, when He exclaims, “that they may be with Me where I am.
+It appears to me that people fasten on the “mansions” in John 14.
+They do not hear what Jesus is saying, when He exclaims, “that they may be with Me where I am.”
 They don’t seem to care about Jesus, just about the thought of living forever in a mansion in Heaven.
 Am I mistaken here?

 “Righteous Father, though the world does not know you, I know you, and they know that you have sent me.”
 We know that it is God who has sent Jesus.
 But the world will not know that it indeed is God who has sent the Lord Jesus until we are one in Christ and God and They in us.

 He said in another place that He is the only One who knows the Father, as well as those to whom He reveals the Father.
-I am beginning to wonder if one of the changes that will occur during the present century is that the Christian churches will become more aware of the Father.
+I am beginning to wonder whether one of the changes that will occur in this century is that the Christian churches will become more aware of the Father.